marcoooo/waves-dockers/test-containers/schedulers/gridengine/README.md

-# Agave DevOps GridEngine Container
+# Agave DevOps GridEngine Server

-This is a development install of the GridEngine scheduler running as a scheduler and worker.
+This is a development install of the GridEngine scheduler running as a master and execution host.
 This image can be treated like a single node cluster for testing purposes.

 ## What is GridEngine

 Open Grid Scheduler/Grid Engine is a commercially supported open-source batch-queuing system for distributed resource management.
 OGS/GE is based on Sun Grid Engine, and maintained by the same group of external (i.e. non-Sun) developers who started contributing code since 2001.

 For more information on GridEngine, consult the official [website](http://gridscheduler.sourceforge.net/).

 ## What's inside